kjm1814/IT1025Lab2/readme.md

 ### Certificates and Degrees
 I took the Software development quiz that Tri-C offers and it said that I would be good in Cybersecurity, Networking Hardware and Networking Software programs.
 After reading about the program, I will be pursing an Associate of Applied Business in Cybersecurity degree.
 ### Co-ops / Internships
+In order for a student to be considered "co-op ready", they have to meet the following requirements:

+Currently enrolled at Cuyahoga Community College Completed 12 credit hours of college coursework (includes transfer credits) with at least two courses related to your major field
+GPA of 2.75 or higher

+With a co-op, you get real world experience that also counts as course credit.
+It looks great on a resumé as it shows employers that you know how to apply what you have learned in the classroom to the real world.
 ### Industry Associations / Student Organizations
+A club that I would be interested in is the Cybersecurity club at the west campus.
+I
 ## Conclusion
 Include your conclusion here... refer to lab 1 for an example if necessary.